How to deploy a Java and React webapp in one JAR/WAR

 export default HelloSpring;

-If you need to deploy a WAR using Tomcat you can use the following branch of the Angular project.
+If you need to deploy a WAR using Tomcat you can give a peek to the following branch of the Angular project.

 https://github.com/marco76/java-angular-basic/tree/feature/war-for-tomcat